Sylvester the Jester: Biography

 Battagline's "Sylvester the Jester" character began to emerge in the early 1990s, and over the next several years, he began to tour internationally in over 30 countries.
 He was also a key performer and creative consultant in the year-long production of "Las Vegas Magic Express" in Seoul, Korea, which was produced by Kevin James.

 At November 18, 2019, Sylvester the Jester's official Facebook page announced that Battagline has been diagnosed with Alzheimer's disease.

+On June 25, 2026, it was announced that Battagline had passed away in April of 2026.